Keystone Oaks School District

 Keystone Oaks School District is a small, public school district in suburban Pittsburgh, Pennsylvania.
 The district consists of 3 non-contiguous communities and encompasses approximately 5 sqmi.
 It was formed in 1965 after the merger of three smaller districts serving Dormont, Castle Shannon (except for a portion that is served by the Bethel Park School District), and Green Tree.
 The district's name refers to a "key" to a door for Dormont, a "stone" in a castle for Castle Shannon and the "oaks" of Green Tree.

 According to 2000 federal census data, Keystone Oaks School District serves a resident population of 22,580 people.

 The district operates five schools: Aiken Elementary (K-5 in Green Tree), Dormont Elementary (K-5 in Dormont), Myrtle Elementary (K-5 in Castle Shannon), Keystone Oaks Middle School, and Keystone Oaks High School.

+The Keystone Oaks middle and high school campus sits just outside Dormont’s northeast border in neighboring Mt.
+Lebanon, though it operates entirely independently of the Mt.
+Lebanon School District.